talkable/talkable-docs/source/campaigns/tutorials/sdk_campaign_setup.rst

    - iOS Safari 12.2+
    - Android Chrome 61+
    - Android Firefox 71+
+   - WebView components in iOS and Android SDKs

    It is **not** supported on most desktop browsers.